programerone/WebTrafficFilter/readme.md

-traffix -- A Bot Detection and Traffic Analyzer
+[traffix] Bot Detection and Traffic Analysis
 =========================================================

 ##  Description

 This project tries to help identify suspicious traffic for logging or blocking.
 It provides some simple tools to determine if page requests are coming from natural traffic or if they are suspected as coming from automated scripts.

+This project has 3 parts that add a layer of protection to your content.

+1. Logging.

+2. Analysis.

+3. Blocking.

-##  traffic class methods
+##  traffic class [logging]

 ### Verifying the Referer Header